AI-SmartTalk/aismarttalk-react-hooks/README.md

 ## 📝 Changelog

+### 1.2.4 Refactor: Split Responsibilities of useMessage
+- 🔄 Restructured the useMessage hook to separate concerns, enhancing maintainability.
+- ✅ Added support for features, enabling the client to communicate with the API regarding supported features (currently only Canva).

 ### 1.2.3 Enhanced History Management for Uninitialized States
 - 🔄 Improved handling of chat history when it has not been initialized yet, ensuring a smoother user experience.
 - ✅ Added checks to prevent errors when accessing uninitialized history, providing fallback mechanisms.